 Columbia Hills State Park is a 3,338-acre camping park with 7,500 feet of freshwater shoreline on the Columbia River.
 Horsethief Butte dominates the skyline.
 It stands over the lake like an ancient castle.
 The lake itself is about 90 acres in size and is actually an impoundment of the Columbia River.
 The lake was flooded into existence by the reservoir created by The Dalles Dam.
 Lupine and balsam root bloom in mid-April making spectacular fields of purple and gold.
 Rock climbing is possible in this park.

-There are two platform tents that are 10' x 12' with two zippered screened windows, wood floors with a 4' x 10' stoop/patio with an entry ramp, outside fire pit and picnic table.
-Each is furnished with a 36" diameter 125 year old log round table and four log stools.
-There are two single cots with mattresses and a small camp couch that folds down to a small double bed.
-The tents are set up to sleep four on provided sleeping accommodations and two more on the floor.
-Tents have a built-in DC light fixture.
+There are two rustic cabins that are 10 feet by 12 feet with wood walls, wood floors, two windows, and a 4 feet by 10 feet front stoop with an entry map.
+Each is furnished with a 30" diameter 125 year old log round table and log stools.
+There are two single cots with mattresses that can push together to sleep two and a set of bunks.
+The rustic cabins can sleep up to four on provided sleeping accommodations with room for up to two more to sleep on the floor.
+Each have a built-in DC light fixture.
 These are walk-in sites with wheel barrows available to help shuttle gear.
 Parking is about 50 yards away.
-Pets are allowed in both platform tents with a $15 (plus tax) pet fee per night.
+Pets are allowed in both rustic cabins with a $15 (plus tax) pet fee per night.

-The platform tents sleep up to six people.
+The rustic cabins sleep up to six people.

-The platform tents are $50 plus tax per night.
+The rustic cabins are $50 plus tax per night.

 To make a reservation at this park, visit the reservation website.
-The platform tents and teepee are available May 15 through September 15 each year.
+The rustic cabins are available May 15 through Sept.
+15 each year.